 \section{Abstract}

-Analogy-making is at the core of human intelligence and creativity with applications to such diverse tasks as commonsense reasoning, learning, language acquisition, and story telling.
-This paper contributes to the foundations of artificial general intelligence by developing an abstract algebraic framework for logic-based analogical reasoning and learning in the setting of logic programming.
-The main idea is to define analogy in terms of modularity and to derive abstract forms of concrete programs from a `known' source domain which can then be instantiated in an `unknown' target domain to obtain analogous programs.
-To this end, we introduce algebraic operations for syntactic program composition and concatenation and illustrate, by giving numerous examples, that programs have nice decompositions.
-Moreover, we show how composition gives rise to a qualitative notion of syntactic program similarity.
-We then argue that reasoning and learning by analogy is the task of solving analogical proportions between logic programs.
+The purpose of this paper is to present a fresh idea on how symbolic learning might be realized via analogical reasoning.
+For this, we introduce directed analogical proportions between logic programs of the form ``$P$ transforms into $Q$ as $R$ transforms into $S$'' as a mechanism for deriving similar programs by analogy-making.
+The idea is to instantiate a fragment of a recently introduced abstract algebraic framework of analogical proportions in the domain of logic programming.
+Technically, we define proportions in terms of modularity where we derive abstract forms of concrete programs from a ``known'' source domain which can then be instantiated in an ``unknown'' target domain to obtain analogous programs.
+To this end, we introduce algebraic operations for syntactic logic program composition and concatenation.
 Interestingly, our work suggests a close relationship between modularity, generalization, and analogy which we believe should be explored further in the future.
-In a broader sense, this paper is a first step towards an algebraic and mainly syntactic theory of logic-based analogical reasoning and learning in knowledge representation and reasoning systems, with potential applications to fundamental AI-problems like commonsense reasoning and computational learning and creativity.
+In a broader sense, this paper is a further step towards a mathematical theory of logic-based analogical reasoning and learning with potential applications to open AI-problems like commonsense reasoning and computational learning and creativity.